Sujimoshi/drawio-mcp/README.md

   - `parent` (string, optional): Parent node ID (default: "root")
   - `width` (number, optional): Custom width
   - `height` (number, optional): Custom height
+  - `corner_radius` (integer, optional): Corner radius in pixels (≥ 1).
+Only applies to `RoundedRectangle`.
+Default is 12 when `kind` is `RoundedRectangle` and `corner_radius` is omitted.
+The effective visual radius is capped by draw.io/mxGraph to at most half of the shorter side of the node.

 **Available Node Types:**
 - `Rectangle`: Standard rectangular node